-I am presently a second year PhD candidate at the Center For Computer Research in Music and Acoustics (CCRMA) at Stanford University, pursuing a doctorate in Computer-Based Music Theory and Acoustics.
-I am also a teaching assistant for the graduate course Music 320A - Introduction to Audio Signal Processing - Part 1 : Spectrum Analysis taught by Julius Smith.
+I am a fifth year PhD candidate at the Center For Computer Research in Music and Acoustics (CCRMA) at Stanford University, pursuing a doctoral degree in Computer-Based Music Theory and Acoustics.
+My ongoing dissertation work is on Microphone Bleed Cancellation in Studio Ensemble Recordings, which is closely related to the topics of Source Separation and Blind System Identification.
+I was a research intern in the Audio team at Facebook Reality Labs Research, working on room acoustics for Augmented Reality applications in the summer of 2020.
+Previously in 2018, I interned in the Noise, Vibration and Harshness team at Tesla, writing DSP algorithms for vibration analysis of rotors.
+I am also a teaching assistant for various graduate courses at CCRMA.
 I graduated from Jadavpur University Kolkata, India in 2016 where I attained my Bachelor's degree in Instrumentation and Electronics Engineering.
-Additionally, I was a Mitacs Globalink intern at University of Calgary, Canada from May-August, 2015.
+I was a Mitacs Globalink intern at University of Calgary, Canada in 2015.

 My research area is Audio Signal Processing, in particular - Statistical Estimation, Artificial Reverberation, and Spectral Analysis for Musical Instrument Modeling.
 As for other pursuits, I play the guitar, mandolin, bass, and like to record and produce music.
 I am also a science dilettante who likes to read up on Mathematics, Physics and Cognitive Neuroscience.